Turkey, Russia face conflicts over Syria’s push into Idlib

 Despite the cease-fire deal, Turkey has been unable to neutralize the extremists.
 Much of Idlib has come under the control of HTS, which has defeated Turkey-backed armed groups.

 Emre Ersan, an associate professor of international relations and political science at Istanbul’s Marmara University, believes Turkey may have overestimated its influence over HTS.
-He says Turkey’s plan to split the group, with some of its members joining Turkish-backed opposition forces and the group’s hard-liners isolated, has not worked.
+He says Turkey’s plan to split the group and absorb its more moderate members has not worked.

-Instead of coming under the umbrella of moderate groups, HTS has used Turkey as leverage against Russia and Assad-supporter Iran, according to Ersan.
+Instead, HTS has used Turkey as leverage against Russia and Assad-supporter Iran, according to Ersan.

 Adding to the risks, Turkish troops are in the line of fire.
 Two Turkish soldiers were wounded in early May in a Syrian government artillery attack on an observation post.
-Three other attacks have been cited by Turkey’s official Anadolu Agency, raising the question if the attacks were accidental or designed to pressure Ankara with Russia’s knowledge.
+Three other attacks have been cited by Turkey’s official Anadolu Agency, raising questions if the attacks were accidental or designed to pressure Ankara with Russia’s knowledge.

 “The Turkish Armed Forces will not take a single step back from where it is,” Akar, Turkey’s defense minister, said last week.